Previous dayApril 21, 2026Next day

 12.3 km---✓ ReviewedUSGS →

-Reports of a magnitude 4.3 earthquake 88 km W of Puerto, Chile came in on April 21, 2026 at 22:00 UTC.
-This was a shallow crustal earthquake, focused at 12.3 km depth.
+A magnitude 4.3 seismic event took place 88 km W of Puerto, Chile on April 21, 2026 at 22:00 UTC.
+The hypocenter lay at 12.3 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at -20.306°, -70.995°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at -20.306°N, -70.995°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21